blueOkiris/simple-web-browser/README.md

 The default system will use:
 - Custom password and bookmark sync
-- Custom adblock gtk
+- Custom adblock combined into a plugin with Webkit Gtk
-- Webkit GTK

 The actual main window contains:
 - a container for the web page rendering